pd95/SwiftUI-Sidebar/README.md

 1. **Do not use `NavigationLink` to change the views displayed in the primary view and supplemental view.**

-    First: the `NavigationLink` cannot be used to properly track the selected item within the list due to the fact that the `tag:,selection:` arguments resp. the `isActive:` is mainly used to animate the navigation to a detail view respectively away from the detail view.
-Therefore I've introduces `selectedCategory` and `selectedItem` in my model.
+    First: the `NavigationLink` cannot be used to properly track the selected item within the list due to the fact that the `tag:,selection:` arguments respectively the `isActive:` is mainly used to animate the navigation to a detail view respectively away from the detail view.
+Under some circumstances those bindings are set to `null` and therefore the selection is mysteriously cleared.
+But we want that the selection persists!
+    Therefore I've introduced `selectedCategory` and `selectedItem` in my model.
 They are set whenever a tap action happens on the list row.
     This means: I have used regular `Text` views with `onTapGesture` gesture recognisers to detect tapping on a list row.